About Agent Orange

 Within months, in August 1961, after the Dinoxil herbicide reached the shores of South Vietnam, defoliation testing began in Kontom Province.

 The defoliation program started out small and nearly ended before it began as the efficacy of herbicide spraying had been questioned by the Department of Defense, the State Department and the South Vietnamese government.
 Washington was also wary about a public backlash, both domestically and around the world, and that the program would be co-opted by the North Vietnamese as an anti-American propaganda tool.
-But President Kennedy was not swayed, agreeing instead with then-U.S. Secretary of Defense Roswell Gilpatric that the U.S. should “participate in a selective and carefully controlled joint program of defoliant operations in Vietnam starting with the clearance of key routes and proceed thereafter to food denial.”
+But President Kennedy was not swayed.
+The U.S. would remain on its path to “participate in a selective and carefully controlled joint program of defoliant operations in Vietnam starting with the clearance of key routes and proceed thereafter to food denial.”

-President Kennedy also found that the use of herbicides did not violate “any rule of international law concerning the conduct of chemical warfare,” a precedent “established by the British during the emergency in Malaya.”
-The U.S. official stance at the time was that the use of herbicides, which did not target human populations, was akin only to its agricultural use domestically.
+Moreover, the official White House stance on the use of herbicides was that it did not violate “any rule of international law concerning the conduct of chemical warfare,” a precedent “established by the British during the emergency in Malaya.”
+It was also argued that the use of herbicides, which did not target human populations, was akin only to its agricultural use domestically.
 Little was known at the time about the byproduct of 2,3,7,8-Tetrachlorodibenzo-p-dioxin (TCDD), also known as Dioxin, that occurred during the accelerated industrial manufacturing of the herbicides and the extent of subsequent Dioxin contamination in the herbicides.

 On January 13, 1962, the first official Operation Ranch Hand mission flew over National Route 15, which stretched from the port of Vũng Tàu to Bien Hoa Air Base.
 As the American involvement in Vietnam escalated, so too did the use of herbicides.
 Operation Ranch Hand in Vietnam expanded to include large areas of southeastern Laos, in December 1965, and reached its peak by 1967 when over 1.5 million acres were sprayed.